marchantweb/vue-ricochet/README.md

     data() {
         return {
             config: {
-                nestElements: true, // Wrap each element in the container in it's own DOM, and apply transformations to that instead.
+                unwrapElements: true, // Apply transforms to the elements directly, instead of wrapping them in a div.
             }
         }
     }